Company

 Benchmarking Configuration

 In our tests, NGINX was hosted on 16 vCPU VMs.
-We compared the Ampere Altra-based Microsoft Azure D16psv5 to the Intel Xeon Ice Lake based D16sv5 and the AMD Milan based D16asv5 VMs.
-Like most open-source software, NGINX is natively supported on AArch64 and we used the corresponding package manager provided by the OS to install NGINX on all the server VMs.
-The NGINX server serves a static file compressed with gzip over HTTPS to a client request.
-WRK is used as a load generator running on a 32 vCPU VM.
-Performance NGINX is measured in requests per second under a Service Level Agreement (SLA).
-We use no more than 5 ms for the 99th percentile latency (p99) as the SLA.
-We configured the thread count and concurrency levels to achieve maximum throughput while keeping the p99 latency under 5 ms. The client and server VMs were configured to be part of the same subnet to achieve the best network throughput.
+We compared the Ampere® Altra® based Microsoft Azure D16psv5 to the Intel Xeon Icelake based D16sv5 and the AMD Milan based D16asv5 VMs.
+Like most open-source software, NGINX is natively supported on aarch64.
+WRK is used as a load generator running on a 16 vCPU VM.
+Performance of NGINX is measured as requests per second under a Service Level Agreement (SLA).
+We use no more than 3ms for the 99th percentile latency (p99) as SLA.
+We configured the threads and concurrency levels to achieve maximum throughput while keeping the p99 latency under 3ms.
+The client and server VMs were configured to be part of the same subnet to achieve the best network throughput.

 Number of vCPUs 161616